lintue/learning-R/syntax-cheatsheet.md

 looper(min, max)
 ```

-*Return a specific number of items (input initial value and number of items to be returned)*
+*Return a specified number of items (input initial value and number of items to be returned)*
 ```
 looper <- function(value, items) {
   x <- vector()